apache/spark/docs/sql-migration-guide.md

 - Since Spark 3.5, `spark.sql.optimizer.canChangeCachedPlanOutputPartitioning` is enabled by default.
 To restore the previous behavior, set `spark.sql.optimizer.canChangeCachedPlanOutputPartitioning` to `false`.
 - Since Spark 3.5, the `array_insert` function is 1-based for negative indexes.
 It inserts new element at the end of input arrays for the index -1.
 To restore the previous behavior, set `spark.sql.legacy.negativeIndexInArrayInsert` to `true`.
 - Since Spark 3.5, the Avro will throw `AnalysisException` when reading Interval types as Date or Timestamp types, or reading Decimal types with lower precision.
 To restore the legacy behavior, set `spark.sql.legacy.avro.allowIncompatibleSchema` to `true`
-- Since Spark 3.5, MySQL JDBC datasource will read TINYINT(n > 1) as ByteType, while in Spark 3.4 and below, it was read as IntegerType.
-To restore the previous behavior, you can cast the column to the old type.
-- Since Spark 3.5, MySQL JDBC datasource will read TINYINT UNSIGNED as ByteType, while in Spark 3.4 and below, it was read as IntegerType.
-To restore the previous behavior, you can cast the column to the old type.

 ## Upgrading from Spark SQL 3.3 to 3.4